ChrisLindland/racecar-website/docs/maps/localization/particle_filter_usage.md

 ![](img/rviz_target_frame_small.png)

   * First use the "Focus Camera" tool and click near the pose estimates (red arrows) to center the view on the car initially.</li>
-  * Then change "Target Frame" to something on the car to keep up with the car’s changes in position.
-The "laser" (LIDAR) or "base_link" are good things to follow.
+  * Then change "Target Frame" to something on the car (like "base_link") to keep up with the car’s changes in position.
 </details><br>

 ## Using Pose Estimate Data in ROS